TahimBhuiya/Insertion-Sort-CPP/README.md

 1. Iterates through an array, inserting each element into its correct position in the sorted portion of the array.
 2. Sorts numbers in **ascending order**.

+It displays the array before and after sorting to help visualize how insertion sort organizes the elements.